saegerhawkin/Thermal-Image-Analysis/README.md

 ### Watershed ###
 This method involves first creating an elevation map out of the image.
 This is what that looks like:<br>
 ![](images/elevationmap.png) <br>
-Then you need to find markers of grayscale value to input into the watershed function from a histogram.<br>
+Then you need to find markers of grayscale value to input into the watershed function from a histogram.
+I my code I used 0.10 because that is there the peak started and I used 0.40 as the endpoint because that is where it starts to level out.<br>
 ![](images/histogram.png)<br>
 And finally you can create a watershed.<br>
 ![](images/watershed.png)<br>

 ### Comparison of Methods ###
-Out of all the methods it appears like the watershed method correctly selected the majority of the pig in the image. <br>
+Below you will see me highlighting the parts of the mask green in the original image.
+Out of all the methods it appears like the watershed method correctly selected the majority of the pig in the image.
+Both thresholding methods didn't get all of the outline of the pig and the watershed did. <br>
 ![](images/endcomparison.png)